 The Company markets its products both directly and through independent sales representative organizations located in the U.S., Europe and Asia.
-Sales to non-U.S. end-users totaled approximately 3% and 2% of net revenues in fiscal years 2023 and 2022, respectively.
+Sales to non-U.S. end-users totaled approximately 4% and 3% of net revenues in fiscal years 2024 and 2023, respectively.

 The Company's products are sold to both commercial and governmental customers.
-For the years ended April 30, 2023 and 2022, approximately 95% and 94%, respectively, of the Company's sales were made under contracts to the U.S. Government or subcontracts for U.S. Government end-use.
+For the years ended April 30, 2024 and 2023, approximately 98% and 95%, respectively, of the Company's sales were made under contracts to the U.S. Government or subcontracts for U.S. Government end-use.

-During fiscal year 2023, Lockheed Martin Corporation ("Lockheed Martin"), Northrop Grumman Company ("Northrop Grumman"), Office of Naval Research and BAE Systems each accounted for more than 10% of the Company's consolidated revenues.
+During fiscal year 2024, Lockheed Martin Corporation ("Lockheed Martin"), Northrop Grumman Company ("Northrop Grumman"), Office of Naval Research and BAE Systems each accounted for more than 10% of the Company's consolidated revenues.

-During fiscal year 2022, Northrop Grumman, Lockheed Martin, and BAE Systems each accounted for more than 10% of the Company's consolidated revenues.
+During fiscal year 2023, Lockheed Martin, Northrop Grumman, Office of Naval Research and BAE Systems each accounted for more than 10% of the Company's consolidated revenues.